The Lord's Prayer Is Misunderstood

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.

 Sure God already knows the results.
-He leads people into temptation to show them what He already knows.
+He may choose to lead people into temptation to show them what He already knows.
 There are two cases for this:

 Jesus used the term "fall into temptation" in another place, which helps us understand the meaning better.